 Trip to Iceland during Winter Solstice to the Cold Dark Polar Nights

-I just returned after a stay of several days in Iceland during the winter solstice.
+I just returned after a stay of several days in the Blue Lagoon Resort in Iceland during the winter solstice.
 In December low temperatures are already well established on the land which is also a country geographically half Europe and America.
 What's in winter in Iceland, other than cold, freezing wind and ice?
 There are some primeval landscapes, a magical and fleeting light, and almost no tourists.
 And with a lot of patience and some luck, perhaps some aurora borealis.
 In fact, it was the main motivation for the trip.
 It was all very tempting for a photographer.

 Winter travel in Iceland has its charm.
 They are auroras Borealis or northern lights.
 You can enjoy the snowy landscapes and the best-known traditions of Icelanders since summer lasts only three months.
 For me, the best days are after a heavy snowfall, as the sky shines like opening the contours of the fading city.
 Children enjoy it very much.